 Students are also encouraged to work with their liaison librarians.

 Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners.
 The winners' posters and their accompanying videos will be posted to the UTSC Library website, with the invitation to have a digital version of their poster archived in TSpace.

-All twenty final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.
+All twelve final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.

-Prizes are jointly funded by the UTSC Library and the Office of the Vice-Principal, Research.
+Prizes are jointly funded by the UTSC Library and the Office of the Vice-Principal Research and Innovation.